READ: Impeachment Inquiry Report By House Intelligence Committee

 The inquiry, formally launched in September after a whistleblower complaint, has centered on an effort to get Ukraine to investigate former Vice President Joe Biden and his son Hunter.

-"[T]he President placed his own personal and political interests above the national interests of the United States, sought to undermine the integrity of the U.S. presidential election process, and endangered U.S. national security."
+"[T]he President placed his own personal and political interests above the national interests of the United States, sought to undermine the integrity of the U.S. presidential election process, and endangered U.S. national security," Schiff wrote.

 Read the House Intelligence Committee report here.

-Republicans released their own report on Monday, arguing that Democrats had not proven "evidence of bribery, extortion, or any high crime or misdemeanor."
+Republicans released their own report on Monday, arguing that Democrats had not proved "evidence of bribery, extortion, or any high crime or misdemeanor."
 The minority party's prebuttal to Schiff's summary cast the inquiry as a partisan attack on Trump.

-Committee report marks triggers the next step of the impeachment process, in which the House Judiciary Committee becomes the central player.
+The Intelligence Committee report triggers the next step of the impeachment process, in which the House Judiciary Committee becomes the central player.

-Judiciary Chairman Jerry Nadler, D-N.Y., and the members of that committee will use the Intelligence Committee report as well as additional information requested through committee procedures to determine if the facts support writing articles of impeachment.
+Judiciary Chairman Jerry Nadler, D-N.Y., and the members of that committee will use the Intelligence Committee report as well as additional information requested through committee procedures to determine whether the facts support writing articles of impeachment.

 If the Judiciary Committee does write and approve articles of impeachment, those articles would then go to the full House of Representatives.
 If the House votes to impeach Trump, the Republican-led Senate will begin a trial on whether to remove the president.